Chidi Odiah: CSKA Moscow

-At the 2003 CIS Cup, Odiah drew the attention of CSKA Moscow and later joined the club a year later on a four-year contract.
-He won the UEFA Cup in 2005 and participated at the 2005 UEFA Super Cup, as well as playing in the UEFA Champions League.
+At the 2003 CIS Cup, Odiah drew the attention of CSKA Moscow and joined the club a year later on a four-year contract.
+His first trophy with the club was the 2004 Russian Super Cup.
+During CSKA's 2004–05 UEFA Cup campaign, he scored the first goal in the 4–0 quarter-final win over Auxerre, with the campaign culminating in CSKA winning the trophy by beating Sporting CP 3–1 in the final at the Estádio José Alvalade, where Odiah played the entire match.
+Later that year, he went on to win the Russian Cup and the Russian Premier League title, completing a historic treble.
+In the 2005 UEFA Super Cup, he played 90 minutes before being substituted ahead of extra time.
+In early 2006, Odiah won another Russian Super Cup, scoring a vital equalizer in the 3–2 victory over Spartak Moscow.
+However, shortly after, he sustained a severe knee injury, sidelining him for nearly 18 months and causing him to miss most of CSKA's domestic treble campaign.
+He later featured in the UEFA Champions League, notably helping the club reach the quarter-finals during the 2009–10 campaign, while also winning three more Russian Cups and two additional Russian Super Cups.
 He left CSKA by mutual consent on 16 February 2012.

-International
+International career

-Chidi has represented his nation at various youth levels.
+Chidi represented his nation at various youth levels.
 He played for Nigeria U-17 national team to African U-17 Championship – winner of the tournament.
 On the next event, Meridian Cup, he was team captain.

 His premier match in the senior team took place in September 2004, in a match against Zimbabwe.
 Chidi also twice won the bronze medal with Nigeria senior team at the African Cup of Nations – 2006, 2010.

 Odiah was chosen for the team of Nigeria to 2010 FIFA World Cup and in the first match against Argentina came into the starting lineup, as well in the match with South Korea, he made goal assist.